WindowsLogic-Productions/Paws/README.md

 ## VisCord
 VisCord is a lightweight Discord client for Windows 10 & 11 using WebView2 and Visual Basic.NET.

+A 64-bit Windows 7 version is available which uses CefSharp 109 instead of WebView2 due to graphical issues (flickering).
+This version has some features omitted as CefSharp differs to WebView2 in terms of code.
+As a result, the CefSharp version has some minor features omitted.

 ## Features
 - Run at startup.
 - Notification badge.